mjschnie/jopenmm/README.md

 	-library AmoebaOpenMM
 	../include/AmoebaOpenMMCWrapper.h

-The configuration file contains the various flags needed to set up generation of the wrappers as well as information about where to locate the OpenMM X header files.
+The configuration file contains the various flags needed to set up generation of the wrappers as well as information about where to locate the OpenMM header files.
 Some Important flags include:

 * -runtime sets the runtime library that will be used to generate the wrapper classes, in this case JNA